Skip to main content

 When is construction likely to start?

 Construction will commence following the planning application being approved by Welwyn Hatfield Council.
 At this stage, it is difficult to say when this will be.
 However, this will occur once the application has been approved and conditions set to the application have been discharged by the Council.
-A start is currently expected in late 2026.
+A start is currently expected at the end of 2027.

 In summary, construction will not begin until agreement with the Council to do so has been secured.
 We will keep the local community informed of developments.